NKH123/Smol_URL/README.md

 A service like tinyURL in Golang
 ## Steps to run
  * go run main.go
- * using curl, for post request.
+ * using curl for POST request.
 Replace long_url with the long url.

     ```curl -d '{"orig_url":"long_url"}' -H "Content-Type: application/json" -X POST http://localhost:8047/CREATE```